scriptTester1381/IsolatedBurp/README.md

 This is completely open source, download and make your own changes as you see fit!
 If you find any bugs or needed changes, please let me know!
 I tested this project on two machines: a Parrot Security laptop and an Ubuntu VM.
 That being said, there will likely be issues that I have not been able to discover with other Debian based machines.

+**IMPORTANT NOTE:** This script library is only made to function for those who have installed BurpSuite using the installer obtained from the official Port Swigger website linked [HERE](https://portswigger.net/burp/documentation/desktop/getting-started/download-and-install).

 ---

 ## Key Features